mugisha-thierry/portfolio/README.md

 ### SETUP
 ---
-Clone this repo to your desktop and run
+Fork this repository after clone this repository to go on your local git and after open it in your vscode and make same changes.
 ---
 #### COPY RIGHT AND LICENSE
 ---